 Fee Range: C

-Joining the Australian Broadcasting Corporation in 1982, Norman was named Australian Radio Producer of the Year in 1984 and was awarded a Gold Citation in the United Nations Media Peace Prizes for his radio work.
-He has won three Walkley National Awards for Australian journalism, including the prestigious Gold, and Australia's top prize for Science Journalism, the Michael Daly Award, twice.
+Dr Swan was named Australian Radio Producer of the Year in 1984 and was awarded a Gold Citation in the United National Media Peace Prizes for his radio work.
+He has won three Walkley National Awards for Australian journalism and in 1989 he was given Australia's top prize for Science Journalism, the Michael Daly Award.

-One example of Norman's work is his investigative program on scientific fraud and the well-known gynaecologist Dr William McBride.
-The program exposed fraudulent research, moved authorities to reform how research was monitored in Australia and led to Dr William McBride being de-registered.
+A famous example of Dr Swan's work is his much publicised and controversial investigative program on scientific fraud and the well-known gynaecologist Dr William McBride.
+The program exposed fraudulent research, sending shock waves throughout the medical world and led to Dr William McBride being de-registered.
 It earned Dr Swan the 1988 Australian Writers' Guild Award for best documentary and a Gold Walkley.